anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Space/Element System Requirements:

 Elements are the basic building blocks arranged in a tree hierarchy, with Space as the root element.
 Elements can have Components that add behavior.
 Events flow through the element tree using a topic-based subscription system (e.g., "discord.message", "timer.expired").
 Elements produce VEIL operations in response to events.

+Reference Injection:
+The ConnectomeHost maintains a unified reference registry that is shared with spaces.
+Components can:
+- Use @reference decorators to declare dependencies
+- Access references via requireReference() and getReference() helper methods
+- References are properly resolved for subclasses through prototype chain walking
+- AXON-loaded components receive reference injection after dynamic loading This unified approach eliminates synchronization issues and simplifies component development.

 AXON Protocol: